A Reality Check on SBOM-based Vulnerability Management: An Empirical Study and A Path Forward: Discussion

 \section{Discussion}

 In this section, we first discuss the threats to validity of our study.
-We then introduce the reasons behind the differences observed in our SBOM evaluation.
+We then introduce the reasons behind the differences observed in our SBOM evaluation and how to transition from weak PMs.
 Subsequently, we outline best practices to enhance the security of SSC and the reliability of SBOM tools.